xoopscube/documentation/en/about.md

 **XOOPS** is an acronym of "eXtensible Object Oriented Portal System", according to the core developer Kazumi Ono.
 Though started as a portal system, it later developed into a web application framework.
-It aims to serve as a web framework for use by small, medium and large sites, through the installation of modules.
+It aimed to serve as a web framework for use by small, medium and large sites, through the installation of modules.

 On the New Year’s Day of 2002, XOOPS RC1 was released to the public (©2002 Kazumi Ono @Onokazu, GPL2).
 The original XOOPS code was based on PHP-Nuke 4.4.1 and myPHPNuke 1.8.5, although some 70-80 percent of the code was rewritten, as Kazumi Ono wrote on the release announcement.
 By the end of May 2002, the team had released three point versions, and XOOPS moved to a server in Japan.